djeada/Vtk-Examples/notes/07_performance_optimization_and_parallelism.md

 ## Performance Optimization and Parallelism

-In VTK, there are several techniques to optimize performance and leverage parallelism for your visualization applications.
+There are several techniques to optimize performance and leverage parallelism for your visualization applications.
 Here are some of them:

 1. Level of Detail
 2. Culling